The Dutch Limited Partnership CV

 The legislation by default provides that the operating body of a CV company is the General Partner.
 However, there are no restrictions to appoint additional persons to the position of director or manager of a CV company.
 Nonetheless, the General Partner bears the basic responsibility for the commercial activity and for the financial obligations of a CV company.

-Dutch CV as an Attractive
+The Dutch Limited Partnership CV as an Attractive

 Basic CV Requirements